 - Talent for storytelling.
 People remember stories.
 A content marketer should be able to understand both the product and the audience, then tell a memorable story that will grab the audience’s attention and drive the consumer to a particular action.

 - Planning skills.
 Content marketing needs planning.
-Every content that you create will fit into your content strategy and one important thing to remember is that the strategy that’s created today, should align and benefit future strategies as well.
+Every content that you create will need to fit into your content strategy and one important thing to remember is that the strategy that’s created today, should align and benefit future strategies as well.
 Having a content calendar can help with this.

 - Analytical skills.
 In order to create data-driven content, a content marketer should possess analytical skills to understand data and turn it into effective content.
 This skill will also allow them to pinpoint discrepancies in the strategy, as well as what works and what doesn’t.
 More than understanding results, having the ability to analyze data will enable a content marketer to discover more opportunities to gain and convert leads.